Chad Timberlake: Professional career

 Timberlake was not drafted in the 2006 NBA draft.
 He has played professionally in several countries before settling in Switzerland since 2016.
 He signed with BBC Monthey of the Swiss Basketball League after stints with Lions de Genève and Fribourg Olympic.

 Coaching career

 In August 2021, immediately after his retirement, Timberlake signed as assistant coach of Union Neuchâtel.
+In 2021-22, he served as playing-assistant coach.
+In September 2025, he was promoted to head coach, after having served as interim coach since the previous month.
+Timberlake led the Neuchâtel team to the Swiss play-off quarter finals in 2025-26.
+In June 2026, he became the next head coach of the Pully Lausanne Foxes.